SpeedFusion Configuration

 Forward Error Correction takes a different approach.
 Rather than duplicating entire packets, FEC adds mathematical redundancy to the data stream.
 If 5% of packets are lost in transit, FEC can reconstruct the missing packets from the redundancy data without needing a retransmission.
 This is faster than waiting for TCP to detect the loss and request a resend, which adds at least one round-trip time of delay.
 FEC is particularly effective on satellite connections, where round-trip times exceed 500ms and retransmission delays are painful.

-We tune FEC levels based on the observed packet loss rate of each deployment.
+FEC levels are tuned based on the observed packet loss rate of each deployment.
 A terrestrial cellular connection in an urban area might need minimal FEC, perhaps 10% redundancy.
 A VSAT connection on a vessel in the North Sea might need 30% or more.
-Over-provisioning FEC wastes bandwidth.
+Over-provisioning wastes bandwidth.
 Under-provisioning lets packet loss through to the application layer.
 Getting the balance right requires testing under real conditions, which is part of every SpeedFusion deployment we commission.

 Site-to-Site VPN Tunnels Between Peplink Devices

 PepVPN is the foundation that SpeedFusion builds upon.
 It creates encrypted site-to-site VPN tunnels between any two Peplink devices, forming the transport layer for all SpeedFusion features.
 Every Peplink router supports PepVPN, including the entry-level models.
-The distinction is that SpeedFusion features such as bonding, WAN Smoothing and FEC require a SpeedFusion licence, while basic PepVPN tunnel connectivity is included with the hardware.
+The key distinction: SpeedFusion features like bonding, WAN Smoothing and FEC require a SpeedFusion licence, while basic PepVPN tunnel connectivity ships with the hardware.

 PepVPN tunnels support Layer 2 and Layer 3 modes.
-Layer 2 tunnels bridge remote LANs as though they were on the same physical network, which is useful for applications that rely on broadcast traffic or need devices at different sites to appear on the same subnet.
-Layer 3 tunnels route traffic between different subnets at each site, which is the more common configuration for most enterprise deployments.
-We configure the appropriate mode based on the applications running across the tunnel and the network architecture at each site.
+Layer 2 tunnels bridge remote LANs as though they were on the same physical network, useful for applications that rely on broadcast traffic or need devices at different sites to appear on the same subnet.
+Layer 3 tunnels route traffic between different subnets at each site, and this is the more common configuration for enterprise deployments.
+The right mode depends on the applications running across the tunnel and the network architecture at each site.

 For multi-site organisations, PepVPN tunnels can be configured in hub-and-spoke or full-mesh topologies.
-Hub-and-spoke routes all inter-site traffic through a central hub, which simplifies management and reduces the number of tunnels required but introduces a single point of failure and adds latency to site-to-site traffic.
+Hub-and-spoke routes all inter-site traffic through a central hub, which simplifies management but introduces a single point of failure.
 Full mesh connects every site directly to every other site, eliminating the hub bottleneck but increasing the number of tunnels to manage.
-We often deploy a hybrid approach: hub-and-spoke for general internet access with direct mesh tunnels between sites that exchange heavy traffic, such as shared file servers or video production workflows.
+In practice, most organisations are best served by a hybrid: hub-and-spoke for general internet access with direct mesh tunnels between sites that exchange heavy traffic, such as shared file servers or video production workflows.

 Each tunnel is encrypted using AES-256 by default.
 We configure tunnel priorities, bandwidth limits and routing rules to ensure that business-critical traffic receives precedence.
 Quality of Service (QoS) policies within the tunnel allow VoIP traffic to be prioritised over bulk data transfers, ensuring call quality remains high even when the tunnel is under load.